 5.3 Students must clearly state the module(s) or piece (s) of course work to which the exceptional circumstances apply.

-5.4 If a student student believes they are going to miss an assignment deadline or an examination because of exceptional circumstances, they should inform the relevant School office as soon as they realise that the deadline or examination will be missed by telephone, email or letter.
+5.4 If a student believes they are going to miss an assignment deadline or an examination because of exceptional circumstances, they should inform the relevant School office as soon as they realise that the deadline or examination will be missed by telephone, email or letter.
 If this is not possible, a third party should inform their School.
 It is expected that this requirement will be satisfied particularly in the case of self-certification.

-5.7 Where a decision is required before the next scheduled meeting of the SECC, and to wait until the next SECC meeting would mean a delay in the decision such that it would not be made in a timely manner, in such cases, evidence of exceptional circumstances, and where required, their impact on academic performance will be considered by the Chair of the SECC plus one other appropriately qualified person within the School and reported to the next meeting of the SECC.
+5.7 Where, during the Teaching Period, a decision is required before the next scheduled meeting of the SECC (e.g. a request for an extension to an assignment deadline) and a delay in the decision could lead to disadvantage to a student, applications for exceptional circumstances and, where required, their impact on academic performance, will be considered by the Chair of the SECC plus one other appropriately qualified person within the School and reported to the next meeting of the SECC.

 5.9 SECCs are not obliged to consider any medical certificate or evidence of exceptional circumstances presented after the published deadline.
-However, where a student submits an exceptional circumstances application before the published deadline and is not self-certifying their absence but, due to circumstances beyond their control, was unable to provide the necessary supporting evidence, the Chair of the Board of Examiners and another senior colleague (preferably the Chair of the SECC, if available) may, outside the meeting, consider such an application and evidence, if submitted before the meeting of the Board of Examiners.
+However, where a student submits an exceptional circumstances application before the published deadline and is not self-certifying their absence, but, due to circumstances beyond their control, was unable to provide the necessary supporting evidence, the Chair of the Board of Examiners and another senior colleague (preferably the Chair of the SECC, if available) may, outside the meeting, consider such an application and evidence, if submitted before the meeting of the Board of Examiners.

 Membership may vary according to School but may include Directors of Education, Examination Liaison Officers, School Disability Officers and School Managers as well as those External Examiners who may be in attendance at the particular Examination Board session.
-The SECC may take advice from appropriate support services within the University, eg, Disability Services, University Counselling Service.
+The SECC may take advice from appropriate support services within the University, e.g., Disability Services, University Counselling Service.
 A member of staff from the School should take minutes as a formal record of the meeting, which should include recommendations to the Board of Examiners based on the evidence provided.
 These minutes should be appended to the Board of Examiners minutes.